raganwald/raganwald.github.com/_posts/2017-04-10-foldl-foldr.md

 ### just because we could, doesn't mean we should

 The examples in this essay were chosen to be simple enough that we could focus on the mechanisms of `foldl` and `foldr`.
-That helps us communicate with members of the larger programming community whose experience is grounded in orthodox functional programming.
+This helps us communicate with members of the larger programming community whose experience is grounded in orthodox functional programming.

-However, writing all of our code as if we are thinking in Scheme/haskell/ML and then translating those functions directly into JavaScript is often "cutting against the grain."
-We initially wrote `foldl` recursively, but that most implementations of JavaScript cannot optimize linear recursion, we should actually rewrite implement it with a loop:[^andyet]
+However, writing all of our code as if we are thinking in Scheme/Haskell/ML and then translating those functions directly into JavaScript is often "cutting against the grain."
+We initially wrote `foldl` recursively, but since most implementations of JavaScript cannot optimize linear recursion, we should usually implement `foldl` with a loop:[^andyet]

 [^andyet]: There's another consideration for code bases where `for... of` loops are unreliable because of the behaviour of `Symbol` shims, but this consideration is well outside the scope of this essay.
 Throughout this collection of essays, we presume that all features of ES2015 are available except for TCO.